 Candidates are required to submit all application documents listed under "To Apply Submit" be uploaded before you can submit your application for consideration.
 Your application will only be accessible for consideration once all required documents have been submitted.

 Official transcripts are required at time of appointment.
-Visa sponsorship not available for this position Background checks will be conducted for finalists.
+Visa sponsorship not available for this position or for tenure track faculty (Visa sponsorship is available for this position). (for MC positions: SUNY Oswego requires all Management/Confidential (MC) employees to be fully vaccinated against COVID-19.)
+Background checks will be conducted for finalists.

 Files must be complete to be considered.